Using Foundry to Deploy to Your EVM Network¶

 Forking with Anvil¶

 As previously mentioned, Anvil is a local TestNet node for development purposes that can fork preexisting networks.
-Forking the demo EVM appchain allows you to interact with live contracts deployed on the network.
+Forking the demo EVM network allows you to interact with live contracts deployed on the network.

-To fork the demo EVM appchain from the command line, you can run the following command from within your Foundry project directory.
-You can also replace the RPC URL with the RPC URL of your Tanssi EVM appchain.
+To fork the demo EVM network from the command line, you can run the following command from within your Foundry project directory.
+You can also replace the RPC URL with the RPC URL of your Tanssi EVM network.

 anvil --fork-url https://fraa-dancebox-3001-rpc.a.dancebox.tanssi.network